kognetiks/kognetiks-chatbot/README.md

 ## Getting Started

 1. Obtain your API key by signing up at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
-2. Install and activate the Chatbot ChatGPT plugin.
+2. Install and activate the Kognetiks Chatbot plugin.
 3. Navigate to the settings page (Settings > API/Model) and enter your API key.
 4. Customize the chatbot appearance and other parameters as needed.
 5. For a floating chatbot add the shortcode to your theme's footer: `[chatbot_chatgpt]` or `[chatbot_chatgpt style=floating]`